Which Solar Panels Are Compatible With The EcoFlow River Power Stations?

 Power stations are great for travelers looking for portable electricity, because they have built-in solar charge controllers so you can plug solar panels into them to recharge its battery.

-But which solar panels can you use with an EcoFlow power station, and how do you know what to look for?
+But which solar panels are compatible with an EcoFlow power station, and how do you know what to look for?

 In this article, I am going to talk about some of the smaller solar generators made by EcoFlow, the River line-up.